Ian Happ Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in the league.

 - The Mets' 4.70 team ERA ranks 24th across all league pitching staffs.

-- Senga (4-2 with a 3.77 ERA and 55 strikeouts in 43 2/3 innings pitched) makes the start for the Mets, his ninth of the season.
+- Carrasco gets the start for the Mets, his fifth of the season.
+He is 0-2 with an 8.68 ERA and 11 strikeouts in 18 2/3 innings pitched.

-- His most recent appearance was on Wednesday against the Tampa Bay Rays, when the right-hander tossed six innings, surrendering one earned run while allowing three hits.
+- His last time out came on Friday against the Cleveland Guardians, when the right-hander tossed five innings, surrendering five earned runs while giving up five hits.

-- The 30-year-old has put up an ERA of 3.77, with 11.5 strikeouts per nine innings, in eight games this season.
-Opponents have a .224 batting average against him.
+- In four games this season, the 36-year-old has amassed an 8.68 ERA and 5.3 strikeouts per nine innings, while allowing a batting average of .260 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.